Rookout/docs/docs/projects-labels.md

 When creating your Rookout Project, use the following filter to debug only instances running in Production.

-1. Add the following filter: `Enviroment:Production`
+1. Add the following filter: `env:production`

 2. Import the source code of the relevant service.